 MOVING ON, TELL US ABOUT YOUR TIME AT JTWO.
 WHAT WAS IT LIKE?
 DID YOUR INTERNSHIP HAVE ANY LASTING IMPACT ON YOU?
-JP: Excluding the day I was forced to build a desk - punishment for being, like, ten to forty minutes late - I made TONS of great memories in my time as an intern.
+JP : Excluding the day I was forced to build a desk - punishment for being, like, ten to forty minutes late - I made TONS of great memories in my time as an intern.
 I discovered parts of myself I didn't know existed.
 All jokes aside, I wrote and directed a PSA about relapsing from addiction.
 It was nominated for an award.
-I remember revising and rewriting and showing Justin and Travis what I was working on.
-I hadn't dug deep within myself to create something of substance before.
-It was always easy for me to make comedies.
-But JTwo pushed me beyond my comfort zone.
-Originally, I was going to tell this dumb story about how someone got interested in the entertainment industry.
-It was a light piece, it was fluffy, and it was bland.
-Thanks to the guidance I received, I found the threads in that story that mattered and used them to make a statement.
-I created something that to this day I'm so proud of.
 WHAT ABOUT SOME OF YOUR LESS "SERIOUS" WORK?

-JP: After 'Relapse', I began working on 'Studio Life' - an ambitious, goofy "little" project filmed over the course of roughly four months.
+JP : After 'Relapse', I began working on 'Studio Life' - an ambitious, goofy "little" project filmed over the course of roughly four months.
 I could pick out any day of shooting and talk about how hard we made each other laugh, but honestly, for "just some video I was being graded on for an internship program", it never felt like work - everything I got to do while interning at Jtwo was a labor of love.
 STOP, YOU'RE GONNA MAKE US CRY.
 DON'T READ INTO THIS TOO MUCH, BUT YOU'RE MUCH BETTER AT THE JOKES, STICK TO THAT.
-JP: Okay- AGAIN, WE AREN'T TELLING YOU YOU'RE FUNNY, YOU'RE JUST A LOT WORSE AT THE OTHER STUFF.
-JP: I'll try to work on that?
+JP: Okay- FUNNY, YOU'RE JUST A LOT WORSE AT work.
+I complained to Justin, Travis and THE OTHER STUFF.
+JP : I'll try to work on that?
 Seems kind of ironic I'm winning your award and you're insulting me.
 JUST KEEPING YOU HUMBLE.
-NOW, RUMOR HAS IT THAT YOU WERE BULLIED BY THE OFFICE DOGS, NOVA AND GRIFFEY WHILE YOU WERE THERE.TRUE OR FALSE?
-JP: I cannot comment due to a nondisclosure agreement but please know I am still receiving counseling.
+NOW.
+RUMOR HAS IT THAT YOU WERE BULLIED BY THE OFFICE DOGS, NOVA AND GRIFFEY WHILE YOU WERE THERE.TRUE seemed like there were indents, either OR FALSE?
+JP : I cannot comment due to a nondisclosure agreement but please know I am still receiving counseling.
 I have said too much.
-Nova, call me.
+Nova. call me.
 WHAT ADVICE WOULD YOU GIVE TO FUTURE INTERNS?

-${\it JP}$ : First off, memorize every word your spirit guide tells you.
+JP : First off, memorize every word your spirit quide tells you.
 He knows more than you do.
 Do you have an Intern of the Decade award?
 Second, don't show up thinking you know jack squat.
 I did.
 And then found out I didn't.
 Be okay with being humble.
 Then go and make some great videos.
 Third, and most important, don't use your phone while on fire duty.
 Travis HATES that.
 ANYTHING ELSE YOU WANT YOUR FANS TO KNOW?
 ANY FAVORITE MEMORIES YOU'D LIKE TO REMINISCE?
-JP: As a matter of fact, yeah, I do.
+JP : As a matter of fact, yeah, I do.